nghiango1/hello/java/strategy-pattern/README.md

 }
 ```

-I think I was use to pass function as params more than enough in ever other language, that when I go back to Java, it feel odd.
+I think I was use to pass function as params more than enough in every other language, that when I go back to Java, it feel odd.